lepsalex/sophon-engine/README.md

 *Rendered in Engine =)*

 ## Development Quick Start
-***Note: Only the Windows platform is really supported ATM but Linux supportshouldn't be to much of an issue if/when that need arises***
+***Note: Only the Windows platform is really supported ATM but Linux support shouldn't be to much of an issue if/when that need arises***
 1. Clone the repo
-2. Init/Update the submodules
-3. Run the Premake script for your platform (/Scripts/Setup-#PLATFORM#.ext]
+2. Run either `/Scripts/Setup.bat` or `/Scripts/Setup.sh` depending on your plaform (Python3 required)
-4. Open the VisualStudio Project
+3. Open the VisualStudio Project
-5. Profit (or just build/run)
+4. Profit (or just build/run)

 ## Project Goals
 - [x] Entry-point - launch the engine from a client